 Learners must be Garda vetted before going on professional practice placement and provide two references for verification by the college.

-There are employment opportunities for graduates of the programme as Early Years Teachers with opportunities to progress to Room Leader (on achievement of full Level 6 Advanced Certificate in Early Learning and Care).
+There are employment opportunities for graduates of this childcare programme as Early Years Teachers with opportunities to progress to Room Leader (on achievement of full Level 6 Advanced Certificate in Early Learning and Care).

 This course will prepare graduates for a profession which requires a strong commitment to lifelong learning and continuous professional development to meet the dynamic and evolving nature of both the ELC context and demands of professional practice in Early Learning and Care settings.
 Graduates who achieve the required standard may progress to further studies in:

-- NCI, BA (Honours) Early Childhood Education and Care
+- NUIM, BA (Honours) Early Childhood Teaching and Learning Code: MH8004